k78ma/quartz/content/ML/Logistic Regression.md

 In 2D, our inputs $x$ lie on a 2D space with axes $x_{1}$ and $x_{2}$, and the output of the linear logistic classifier is a surface:
 ![[Logistic Regression-1.png|464]]

+#### Loss Function
+We have defined the linear logistic classifier to have probability outputs in $(0,1)$ but have training data with $y$ values in $\{ +1, -1 \}$.
+How do we define a loss function?

+We want to define a loss function on our data that is inversely related to the probability $\theta, \theta_{0}$ assigns to the data.
+This would mean that we have low loss if we have high probability of it being correct.
+We also want to have low loss if we assign a low probability to the incorrect class.
+This can be done using a [[Negative log-likelihood]] loss function.